Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Solution of the limit shape equations

-with ${\tilde\y}_{j}(x)$ solving the master equation \eqref{eq:master} of the gauge theory.
-In the IIB string theory picture \ref{sec:dbranes} the full collection of fractional branes in the amount of $a_i$ for the $i$'th type recombine, and detach themselves from the fixed locus, moving away at the position ${\ma}_{f}$ on the transverse ${\BR}^{2} = {\Cx}$.
+gauge theory.
+In the IIB string theory picture (see Appendix~\ref{sec:dbranes}) the full collection of fractional branes in the amount of $a_i$ for the $i$-th type recombine, and detach themselves from the fixed locus, moving away at the position ${\ma}_{f}$ on the transverse ${\BR}^{2} = {\Cx}$.

 Now let us take $u \in \mathring{\mve}_{N}$.
-The corresponding map $U$ defines a rational curve $\Sigma_{u}$ in $\Bnq$ of degree $N$. \begin{remark} Actually, there is another compactification of $\mathring{\mve}_{N}$, via genus zero Kontsevich stable maps of bi-degree $(1,N)$ to ${\BC\BP}^{1} \times \Bnq$ (see \cite{Givental:1997} where the space of quasimaps is called the toric map spaces).
-It would be interesting to study its gauge theoretic meaning. \end{remark}
+The corresponding map $U$ defines a rational curve $\Sigma_{u}$ in $\Bnq$ of degree $N$. \begin{Remark} Actually, there is another compactification of $\mathring{\mve}_{N}$, via genus zero Kontsevich stable maps of bi-degree $(1,N)$ to ${\BC\BP}^{1} \times \Bnq$ (see~\cite{Givental:1997}, where the space of quasimaps is called the toric map spaces).
+It would be interesting to study its gauge theoretic meaning. \end{Remark}